Generic elasticity of thermal, under-constrained systems

 More generally, we find three scaling regimes, which we discuss here for $\gamma=0$ (Fig.~\ref{fig:numerical-results}b and inset to Fig.~\ref{fig:overview-t-e}). (i) For $\theta\ll1$ and $\varepsilon<0$, the system behaves like in the stiff-spring limit with $G\sim t\sim T^1\vert\varepsilon\vert^{-1}$. (ii) For $\theta\ll1$ and $\varepsilon>0$, the system behaves like in the athermal regime with $G\sim t\sim T^0\varepsilon^1$. (iii) For $\theta\gg1$, the system shows the scaling $G\sim t\sim T^{1/2}\varepsilon^0$.
 This is remarkably analogous to previous results \cite{Zhang2016a} when replacing strain by the network connectivity.
 We discuss possible reasons for this in the companion paper \cite{Note1}.

-We tested our analytical results using Monte-Carlo (MC) simulations of a 2D under-constrained randomly cut triangular network in periodic boundary conditions \footnote{The network was initialized with $40\times 40$ nodes with connectivity $z=3.2$ \cite{Broedersz2011b,Shivers2019,Arzash2019,Lee2022}, were we used spring constant $K=1$ and rest length $L_0=1$.
-Dangling springs and isolated islands were removed and were not counted towards $z$, and the network was shear-stabilized \cite{Merkel2019,Lee2022}.
-In a slight deviation from the analytical part, in the simulations we defined the isotropic strain such that $\mathcal{V}=(1+\varepsilon)^D\mathcal{V}^\ast$.
-The difference is only of higher-order in $\varepsilon$, and thus not relevant here.
-We used the Metropolis–Hastings algorithm \cite{Frenkel2002} with $10^{10}$ MC steps, where in each step we moved a single, randomly selected node.
-The node displacement was chosen such that the transition probability was $\approx0.5$.
-We computed the network stress tensor as the time-averaged force dipole density of the individual springs \cite{Batchelor1970} and subtracted the ideal gas contribution \cite{deMiguel2006,Dennison2013,Tuckerman2010}.
-The shear modulus was computed from the shear stress using a central finite difference quotient with $\Delta\gamma = 2.5\times 10^{-3}$.
-Results were averaged over 10 different simulation runs for each parameter set $(\varepsilon,\gamma,T)$. }.
+We tested our analytical results using Monte-Carlo (MC) simulations of a 2D under-constrained randomly cut triangular network in periodic boundary conditions (Appendix~A).
 We first set shear strain to zero, $\gamma=0$, varying only isotropic strain $\varepsilon$ and temperature $T$ (blue arrow in Fig.~\ref{fig:numerical-results}a, Fig.~\ref{fig:numerical-results}b-d).
 We confirmed the $t\sim T^{1/2}$ scaling for $\varepsilon=0$ (inset to Fig.~\ref{fig:numerical-results}b).
 Furthermore, Eqs.~\eqref{eq:t-e-g} and \eqref{eq:G-e-g} predict that for $\gamma=0$ the tension-strain and shear-modulus-strain curves respectively collapse when rescaling each of $t$, $G$, and $\varepsilon$ by $\sqrt{T}$, which we confirm numerically in Fig.~\ref{fig:numerical-results}c,d.
-The theoretical predictions are shown as dashed and solid curves, where the values of $\kappa_E$, $\kappa_S$, and $b_\varepsilon$ were obtained independently, from data at $T=0$ and at $\varepsilon=0$ \footnote{We extracted $\kappa_E\approx 0.161$ from the tension data for the athermal limit using a linear fit.
-The value of $\kappa_S/k_B\approx 0.0629$ was then obtained from the fit in the inset to Fig.~\ref{fig:numerical-results}b.
-The parameter $b_\varepsilon\approx0.835$ describing the interaction between isotropic and shear strain was obtained from the averaged ratio $G/t$ at $(\varepsilon,\gamma)=(0,0)$ for $ 10^{-8}\leq T \leq 10^{-5}$. }.
-We verified that the value of $\kappa_S$ obtained from the tension data \cite{Note3} is consistent with the value obtained by directly determining $N_\mathrm{1st}^\ast$ from the eigen spectrum of $\tilde{M}_{N_smn}$.
+The theoretical predictions are shown as dashed and solid curves, where the values of $\kappa_E$, $\kappa_S$, and $b_\varepsilon$ were obtained from fits to a subset of the data (Appendix~B).
+We verified that all three values match those analytically predicted directly from the network structure (Appendix~C).